noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

 ############### configs
-# grant access to pre-existing configs
+# creates but doesnt mount
 # mounted at /configname in container
 configs:
   httpd-config: